Costa Rica Guide

 Generally flights range from $40-$180 each way (there may be additional fees).
 All airlines also offer charter services to all of the airports they normally serve plus others lacking scheduled flights.
 The “national” airline, SANSA is consistently a couple dollars cheaper, but probably not enough to influence a choice between the two.

 Note: The premium tourist airline, NatureAir, ceased operations in January 2018 and a pack of newcomers arrived for the 2019 travel season just in time to be devastated by Covid.
 Only Green Airways has survived.
-Aerobell, SkyWay, and TAC all suspended flights indefinitely in 2020 and show no signs of revival by the end of 2022.
+Aerobell, SkyWay, and TAC all suspended scheduled flights indefinitely in 2020 and show no signs of revival by the end of 2023.

 luggage restrictions | ticketing | airports | flights worth taking | charters